Meet the Leadership

 Jackie began at Alexandra House as one of the original staff providing legal advocacy for survivors of domestic violence.
 After leaving Alexandra House, Jackie continued her work in the community, first as a coordinator for the Coon Rapids Youth First Initiative, and then as a family law paralegal.
 Jackie returned to Alexandra House in 2010 to continue her work with survivors of domestic violence, with an additional focus on community education.

-Tina Bronson, Communications Marketing Director
+Tina Bronson, Director of Mission Advancement

 Megan Close, Community Program Supervisor